Married at First Sight (Australian TV series): Premise

 Couples meet for the first time at the altar, before spending their "wedding night" in a hotel and then embarking on a honeymoon.
 Upon return, they live together for a period of time and each week decide whether they will continue their relationship at a commitment ceremony where they can choose to either stay or leave.
 The experts encourage contestants to fully immerse themselves within all stages of the experiment which focuses on relationship building and companionship.

+Production

+In November 2013, the series was originally announced to air in 2014, however was later delayed to the following year and premiered on 18 May 2015, with experts John Aiken, Sabina Read and Trisha Stratford.
+Following the series premiere, the series was immediately renewed for a second season after a strong debut in its timeslot.
+Mel Schilling replaced Read as an expert in the second season.
+It was narrated by Georgie Gardner from 2015 to 2017 for the first four seasons.
+Since 2018, Helen Dallimore has replaced Gardner as series narrator since the fifth season.
+Due to Australian legal requirements, participants in the series are not legally married, instead proceeding with an unofficial commitment ceremony.